+12.9.17.3 TVAMain Type

-12.9.17.3 TVAMain Type Profile The language attribute will always be present and will indicate the primary language for the metadata service.
-The publisher attribute will always be used to signal the publisher of this metadata according to TS 102 323 [32] clause 8.9.
+TVAMain Profile @lang The language attribute will always be present and will indicate the primary language for the metadata service. @publisher The publisher attribute will always be used to signal the publisher of this metadata according to TS 102 323 [32] clause 8.9.